khufkens/paper_writing_checklist/README.md

 # Paper writing checklist and advice

 This is a checklist for academic paper writing.
 The document covers text flow, style, figures and table formatting.
 This document is based upon a number of references, combining the most actionable items into an easy checklist.
+A printable pdf version of this file can be [downloaded from the repository](https://github.com/khufkens/paper_writing_checklist/raw/master/paper_writing_advice.pdf).

 ## Text